What is UDMA and How Does it Affect Your Divorce?

 The courts strive to distribute all material aspects fairly, not necessarily equally, in a no-fault divorce.

 The UDMA also affects the way courts look at child support and custody.
 Because the divorce names no one at fault, child support and custody responsibilities can be evenly distributed as well, although this does not happen in every divorce.
-In Colorado, the parent without sole custody must provide child support to help offset the financial strain it takes to raising a child, for example.
+In Colorado, a parent awarded less parenting time with the child must generally provide child support to help offset the financial strain it takes to raise a child, for example.